 As the years went on the Whiz Kids were long gone and the Philadelphia Phillies set a new record for 23 games lost in a row in the year 1961.
 The Phillies continued to struggle on for some time, suffering from the “Phold of ’64” which is a famous collapse in sporting history.
 Not all was lost, of course, and in time the Philadelphia Phillies have had a lot of outstanding successes to accommodate their unfortunate failures.

 There are fifteen players in sports history who have hit four home runs in one single game.
 Of those fifteen players three of them were Phillies, including Ed Delahanty, Chuck Klein, and Mike Schmidt.
 Mike Schmidt also won three MVP awards.
 Chuck Klein, Ryan Howard, Jim Konstanty, and Jimmy Rollins all won a MVP award.

 This year, 2015, marks the 133rd season for the Philadelphia Phillies.
 It is also their 12th season at Citizens Park.
 Many sports reviewers had speculated that the Phillies are at a stage of rebuilding and are not actually to the point of being competitive, nor will they be for a few more seasons at least.
 2015 has not been a very good year for the Philadelphia Phillies, in fact last July some had called it the worst record in baseball.
 In order to rebuild the team a few components are coming into play.
 The Phillies have traded out some players and it won’t be long before a new generation of baseball players will have the chance to bring a new era to the Phillies.
 Cole Hamels is one of the promising new team members of the Philadelphia Phillies.
-Jump over to this website now and sign up for Dish Network Packages to make sure you don’t miss any games.
+Jump over to http://www.pagesz.net/charter/internet.html and subscribe to this high speed Internet service so you can watch all the games online.